Eduardo9324/Eduardo9324/README.md

 🚀 Where I'm headed

 Right now my main objective is to continue improving my knowledge of technology and my soft skills to become a more competent professional.
-In addition, continue deepening in Backend development and doing some personal projects with NodeJs and Python
+In addition, continue deepening in Backend development and doing some personal projects with NodeJs and Python.

+Please, if you see that I can or should improve something, contact me, I am always open to positive changes; Thank you !!!

 <!--
 **Eduardo9324/Eduardo9324** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.